Security best practices for IaaS workloads in Azure

 You can use Privileged Identity Management to manage, monitor, and control access in your organization.
 It helps you remain aware of the actions that individuals take in your organization.
 It also brings just-in-time administration to Azure AD by introducing the concept of eligible admins.
 These are individuals who have accounts with the potential to be granted admin rights.
 These types of users can go through an activation process and be granted admin rights for a limited time.

 Use DevTest Labs

-Using Azure for labs and development environments enables organizations to gain agility in testing and development by taking away the delays that hardware procurement introduces.
-Unfortunately, a lack of familiarity with Azure or a desire to help expedite its adoption might lead the administrator to be overly permissive with rights assignment.
+Azure for labs and development environments takes away the delays that hardware procurement introduces.
+This enables organizations to gain agility in testing and development.
+On the other hand, a lack of familiarity with Azure or a desire to help expedite its adoption might lead the administrator to be overly permissive with rights assignment.
 This risk might unintentionally expose the organization to internal attacks.
 Some users might be granted a lot more access than they should have.